Australian-Imaging-Service/xnatpy/doc/static/introduction.rst

   >>> import xnat
   >>> session = xnat.connect('https://central.xnat.org', user="", password="")
   >>> session.projects['Sample_DICOM'].subjects
+  >>> session.disconnect()

+To see all options for creating connections see the :py:func:`xnat.connect`.

+The :py:class:`XNAT session <xnat.XNAT>` is the main class for interacting with XNAT.
+It contains the main communication functions.

-when using IPython most functionality can be figured out by looking at the available attributes/methods of the returned objects.
+When using IPython most functionality can be figured out by looking at the available attributes/methods of the returned objects.

 Credentials